Garmin Connect™ Customer ServiceGarmin

 1. Garmin Connect™ Customer Service

-2. Garmin Connect™ App Comments & Reviews (2024)
+2. Garmin Connect™ App Comments & Reviews (2026)

 3. Garmin Connect™ iPhone Images

-- Analyze your activities and their related statistics.(2)
+- Analyze your activities with detailed statistics(3)

-- Create customized workouts and courses.
+- Create customized workouts and courses

-- Sync with other apps like Apple Health, MyFitnessPal and Strava.
+- Sync with other apps like Apple Health, MyFitnessPal and Strava

-- Get support for Garmin devices and their features.
+- Get support for Garmin devices and their features

-Are you ready to join millions of users who walk, run, bike, hike and strive to beat yesterday?
-Learn more about Garmin devices and how they work with the Garmin Connect™ app at Garmin.com.
+Learn more about Garmin devices and how they work with the Garmin Connect app at Garmin.com.

-(1) See compatible devices at Garmin.com/BLE
+(1) See compatibility requirements at Garmin.com/BLE

 Note: Continued use of GPS running in the background can dramatically decrease battery life.